Simpsonc86/Webear/README.md

 The project also includes watchlist functionality.
 A set of watchlist can be accessed by default.
 A user can create their own watchlist and add and remove stocks based on company name and symbol.

+## Transactions Feature
+Transactions are how you purchase or sell stocks in the portfolio.
+From the dashboard, a user can set the amount of shares they wish to buy of an available stock, and then see the total cost of the investment before submitting the transactions.
+Each transaction will update in the portfolio.

 ## Search Feature
 The search allows you to type in a stock by company name and have the results filtered by what characters are input into the field.
 If the input value matches the a part of the string of letters in the company name, the resulting list of companies are shown.
 Clicking on a company in the list navigates to the individual company's page details.

 ## Sort Feature
-The list of all stocks can be sorted by 6 different methods.Ascending, Descending, Price Low, Price High, Amount Available Least, and Amount Available Most.
+The list of all stocks can be sorted by 7 different methods.
+Sort by Stock ID, Ascending Company Name, Descending Company Name, Price Low, Price High, Amount Available Least, and Amount Available Most.

 ## Technologies used
 Python 3.9
 Flask